Capabilities

 Nearly two-thirds (61%) of job seekers said a resume should focus on strengths/skills while 39% said the priority should be education/work experience.
 When asked the same question, 57% of recruiters/hiring managers said they focus on strengths/skills of the candidate, while 43% noted education/work experience as the main focus.

-“Skills and experiences are both important to highlight, but often we see resumes filled with laundry lists of past work experiences and education at the expense of key skills, such as problem solving and attention to detail,” said Hudson RPO CEO Jake Zabkowicz.
+“Skills and experiences are both important to highlight, but often we see resumes filled with laundry lists of past work experiences and education at the expense of key skills, such as problem solving and attention to detail,” said Hudson Talent Solutions CEO Jake Zabkowicz.
 “An important tip for job seekers is to back up examples of how they exemplify those skills, such as a time when attention to detail helped them avoid key mistakes.”

 Respondents cited matching roles with abilities as the top reason to highlight skills (40%) followed by growth potential (34%).
 The top skills to highlight, according to the survey, are soft skills (e.g. teamwork) at 58%.